Folarinnn/baimtwo/README.md

 </url_example>
 ```

 - This prompt helps provide the agent an example on formatting the response of a presigned url when images are generated.
-Additionally, provide  an option of using a [custom parser Lambda function](https://docs.aws.amazon.com/bedrock/latest/userguide/lambda-parser.html) for more specific formatting.
+Additionally, there is an option to use a [custom parser Lambda function](https://docs.aws.amazon.com/bedrock/latest/userguide/lambda-parser.html) for more granular formatting.

-- Scroll to the bottom and select the button `Save and exit`.
+- Scroll to the bottom and select the `Save and exit` button.

 ### Step 6: Test various models